 Do you ever need to explore and describe a new product idea?

-The answer was to combo up a strategic thinking exercise focused on new product idea basics with another one using extreme creativity questions.
+When we have limited time and want to explore new product possibilities, we cover both the basics of the product definition and some more extreme ideas all in one exercise.
+We accomplish this by comboing up a strategic thinking exercise focused on new product idea basics with another one using extreme creativity questions.

 New Product Idea Basics and Extremes in 30 Minutes

 This is a depiction of the type of strategic and creative thinking poster Brainzooming uses to help executives both target and rapidly expand their thinking in 30 minutes.

 You can approach the questions in several ways.
 We often start with the question at the top center and then work clockwise around the poster.
 This queues up the first four questions on basics of new product development (product features, service delivery, pricing, marketing).
 When you reach the customer-designed product question at the bottom, you've moved into four extreme creativity questions (including striving for 10x impact, wild ideas, and doing the unexpected).